Michael De Jong: Biography

 Three years later he was fed up with the American culture and, making an oath to himself never to come back, he returned to Europe.
 After travelling through Paris, London and Bremen he settled in Copenhagen, Denmark, from 1985 to 1988 when he "left" Denmark.
-In fact, after ending up in jail once again, he got kicked out of the country with a prohibition on accessing the country for the next 10 years.
+In fact, after ending up in jail once again, he got kicked out of the country with a ban on returning for the next 10 years.

 Late eighties, early nineties De Jong stayed in Amsterdam, the Netherlands.
 But he'd enjoyed too much sex, drugs and blues these days and before (quoting De Jong: "I've committed all sins, except of murder."), now he had to pay the price.
 In 1992 he got the verdict of being HIV-positive.
 That time he stopped drinking and doing drugs, only by the help of his muse that time.
 One year later, in 1993, he moved to Dordrecht, where he also died on March 10, 2018.